pponce/homebridge-script2/README.md

 - Polling options are ignored when `fileState` is configured, since `fileState` already uses filesystem change notifications to dynamically update homekit status.
 - When `state_cache_ttl_ms` is greater than `0`, `state` reads are cached briefly to prevent duplicate script executions from burst `get` requests.
 - By default, manual HomeKit ON/OFF actions do **not** reset or extend `state_cache_ttl_ms`.
 Set `reset_state_cache_on_set` to `true` if you want successful manual set actions to reset the TTL timer and seed the cache with the newly set state.
-- By default, HomeKit set callbacks wait for command completion, preserving existing Script2 behavior.
-For long-running commands, opt in with a positive `homekit_set_ack_timeout_ms` (for example `5000`).
-Script2 then acknowledges HomeKit while continuing to track the command, defer state reads, and reconcile actual state if the command later fails.
-Optimistic acknowledgement requires `state` or `fileState`; otherwise Script2 disables it with a warning.
 - If multiple `get` requests arrive while a state command is already running, they are coalesced and share the same in-flight command result.
 - Each `getState` request writes a single result log entry in the format `GetState <name>: ON/OFF (path: <homekit-get|polling>, source: <state-script|ttl-cache|in-flight-coalesced|file-state>)`.
 Where Path is telling you if this was the result of a polling request or a homekit initiated get request (out of the plugin's control).
 And source is where the value was sourced from, state-script execution result, ttl cache, in-flight coalesced, or from file-state.
 - The TTL cache is per-accessory instance (per configured outlet/switch), not global across all accessories.